X-rayLaser/DeepNetLib/readme.md

 Please, note that it is not suitable for production environment.
 For production grade development or serious prototyping you want to use TensorFlow or other machine learning frameworks.

-## The motivation
+# Motivation

 The initial purpose of this project was to better understand inner workings of feed-forward (and, possibly, others) neural networks through heads on approach.
 In particular, dive into the details of how neural networks learn, how can they approximate functions, how back propagation works, see the differences between different activation and loss functions, etc.

 As the amount of code grew, I have decided to turn it into a repository and upload it here.
 I hope someone will find it useful.

 Feel free to clone it, experiment with it, copy and paste pieces of code (or the whole thing) into your own projects.
 Try out different demo scripts in /demos folder (see below) to see the neural net in action.
-Specifically, run scripts like 4hidden_layers_relu_softmax_xentropy_L2 to see how neural network performs on standard MNIST dataset.
+Specifically, run scripts like `4hidden_layers_relu_softmax_xentropy_L2` to see how neural network performs on standard MNIST dataset.
 Or see how can it be used in reverse, that is how it can generate the images of digits from some vectors.
 Enjoy.

 # Features